techidaily/site-review-topics/source/_posts/recover-your-photos-after-infinix-note-30i-has-been-deleted-by-fonelab-android-recover-photos.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    To restore photos from Infinix Note 30i ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted photos on Infinix Note 30i , and how to restore photos, videos from Infinix Note 30i device after rooting.
+    To restore photos from Infinix Note 30i ,you need to download this free <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> to restore Android data without backup, which covers how to recover deleted photos on Infinix Note 30i , and how to restore photos, videos from Infinix Note 30i device after rooting.
   </p>
 </div>

 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> not only can help you to recover lost photos from Infinix Note 30i , Infinix Note 30i memory card or SIM Card, but also allows you restore photos, text messages, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> not only can help you to recover lost photos from Infinix Note 30i , Infinix Note 30i memory card or SIM Card, but also allows you restore photos, text messages, videos and other lost data on Android device, this data recovery for Android works well with Samsung, HTC, Motorola, LG, Sony and more other Android devices.
   </p>
 </div>
 </div>